%1$s

 Viral fever is caused by the pyrogens produced in the body when it fights the viral antigens as a defensive mechanism.
 Causes of viral fever can vary depending upon the type of virus attacking the body.

-• Viral fever can be transmitted from one person to another via coming in close contact with the host (the one with active viral infection) or a carrier (the one who might not have the symptoms of the viral fever but is carrying the virus).
+• Viral fever can be transmitted from one person to another via close contact with the host (the one with active viral infection) or a carrier (the one who might not have the symptoms of the viral fever but is carrying the virus).

 • Viral fever can also be transmitted by inhaling the virus-containing droplets from an infected person.
 Seasonal flu is the most common cause of viral fever.